brambozz/medical-diffusion-on-a-budget/README.md

 ## Textual Inversion

 Textual Inversion and image generation was performed with the [AUTOMATIC1111 web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 Specifically, the version of the repository at [commit `d050bb7`](https://github.com/AUTOMATIC1111/stable-diffusion-webui/tree/d050bb78636236338440768f871a0f2bb9f277f6) was used.

+To start generating with the embeddings, follow the installation instructions there and use the Stable Diffusion 2.0 [checkpoint](https://huggingface.co/stabilityai/stable-diffusion-2), specifically `512-base-ema.ckpt`.

 ## Trained embeddings